ta4j/ta4j/.github/CONTRIBUTING.md

   1. Finally, push the commits to your fork and submit a [pull request](https://help.github.com/articles/creating-a-pull-request).

 Looking for something to work on?
-Take a look at [our open issues](https://github.com/ta4j/ta4j/issues?q=is%3Aissue+is%3Aopen).
+Take a look at [the roadmap](https://github.com/ta4j/ta4j/wiki/Roadmap) or [our open issues](https://github.com/ta4j/ta4j/issues?q=is%3Aissue+is%3Aopen).